agoose77/packaging-pyopp-2025/content/what-is-a-package.md

 :::{tip} Objective
 :label: tip:objective-package
-We're to understand _what_ a package is, and why the distinction is useful!
+We're going to learn two definitions of the word "package", and why the distinction is useful!
 :::

 ## The word "package"